Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Results

 \subsection{NSCLC Dataset}

 For the NSCLC dataset we provide three Figures (\ref{fig:NSCLC-metrics-2}, \ref{fig:NSCLC-metrics-3}, and~\ref{fig:NSCLC-metrics-4}), one for each class configuration (2, 3, and 4 classes).
 Each figure reports the mean AUC computed over all data splits together with macro-averaged accuracy score for the PGM classifier and the classical machine learning models exploited by Pasini et al. \cite{Pasini2023}.
 For each labeling we also present a win‑loss heatmap \ref{fig:NSCLC-win-loss} that juxtaposes the conventional classifiers with the PGM classifier.
 The heatmap is generated by averaging the per‑class AUC scores of each model across cross‑validation folds, thereby illustrating the overall performance trend.
 Because only aggregate values are available for the baseline classifiers, statistical significance could not be evaluated.
+The mean confusion matrices across the 10 splits for the 2-class, 3-class, and 4-class configurations are reported in Figure~\ref{fig:cm_nsclc}, providing a per-class breakdown of the classification performance across the NSCLC histopathological subtypes.
+Detailed per-class performance metrics with 95\% confidence intervals are reported in Tables~\ref{tab:pgm_2class_adc}, \ref{tab:pgm_3class}, and~\ref{tab:pgm_4class} for the 2-class, 3-class, and 4-class configurations, respectively.